f1nal3/Juniorgram/.github/ISSUE_TEMPLATE/onboarding.md

 ### About the app
 An instant messaging messenger is being developed.
-Development includes both the client (so far only the desktop version for the most common operating systems) and the server parts.
+Development includes both the client (so far only the desktop version for the most common operating systems) and the kernel parts.

 ### Main technology stack:
 * C++17